contao/docs/docs/dev/getting-started/initial-setup/symfony-application/contao-4.4.md

         only_master_requests: true
 ```

-And change the default and fallback language to `de`, so the install tool comes
+Depending on the language of your choice, change the default and fallback language to e.g. `de`, so the install tool comes
-up translated.
+up translated in German.
 In order to do so, change `en` to `de` in `config/translation.yaml`.

 ```yaml